fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://0xkasper.com/articles/moodle-sql-injection-broken-access-control">-Moodle: Blind SQL Injection (CVE-2021-36393) and Broken Access Control (CVE-2021-36397)</a>

+<a href="https://flattsecurity.medium.com/finding-an-unseen-sql-injection-by-bypassing-escape-functions-in-mysqljs-mysql-90b27f6542b4">-Finding an unseen SQL Injection by bypassing escape functions in mysqljs/mysql</a>

 <a href="https://blog.sonarsource.com/wordpress-stored-xss-vulnerability">-WordPress 5.8.2 Stored XSS Vulnerability</a>

 <a href="https://sapt.medium.com/stored-xss-non-privileged-user-to-anyone-using-qr-code-dfeb0bd98a5">-Stored XSS: Non-Privileged User to Anyone Using QR Code</a>